manqingzhou/manqingzhou.github.io/_posts/2020-01-16-bias-variance.md

 Like always, we need to minimize the error function `Total Error = Bias**2 + Variance + Irreducible Error` Here,I want to emphasize the with the increase of algorithem, the bias will go down while the variance goes up.
 That is why it is important to find a good balance for it.

+Now, let us get into the final part---improve your model's performance.
+It is basically cross-validation.
+The main thing is just to repeatedly draw samples from a training set and refit a model of interest on each sample.

+**CROSS-VALIDATION**

+**cv** is used to estimate the test error associated with a model.
+It simply invovles randomly dividing the dataset into two parts: **training set** and **validation set** or **hold-out set**.
+We need to keep in mind that only a small subset of the observations are used to fit the model definitely would perform worse.

+**LEAVE-ONE-OUT CROSS-VALIDATION**

+It is a better option than the validation set approach cuz we only need one observation for validation and the rest is used to fit the model